kjs452/Evolve5Sims/laplace/README.md

 	laplace1.txt		simulation showing a laplace's deamon kind of experiment laplace2.txt		simulation showing a laplace's deamon kind of experiment

+	statue_maxwell.txt	simulation showing all particles converge on a common location when space key pressed.
+Like gas molecules organizing themselves into the corner of the room.

 Press SPACE key to trigger the gate keeper

 Just load the files and run them.